 A siren will sound if a tornado warning is given for the immediate vicinity.
-One long blast of 15-30 seconds means a tornado is in the area.
+One long blast of

+15-30 seconds means a tornado is in the area.

-All persons in the building will be alerted as to the emergency situation by telephone, police radio, and word of mouth.
+All persons in the building will be alerted as to the emergency situation by Text Alert, telephone, police radio, and word of mouth.
 All college personnel (faculty, staff, and students) should go immediately to the designated areas for their respective building.

 In each building, contact people have been identified.
 They will be notified when warnings are issued.
-These contact people are listed on the last page of this section.
 Please follow their instructions.